 5.3 Is the completion of this standard dependent upon the completion of another standard: No.

 5.4 Purpose: The purpose of this standard is to provide wireless connectivity for fixed, portable, and moving stations within a local area.
+The standard uses large fractions of the existing PHY and MAC layer specifications of 802.11 and provides i) an efficient implementation of light communications and ii) appropriate technology for new, large-volume applications e.g. in lighting infrastructures.
 This standard also offers regulatory bodies a means of standardizing access to light spectrum for the purpose of local area communication.

 5.5 Need for the Project:

+The project aims at enabling new applications e.g. in combination with lighting.
+It shall meet mass market requirements through significant share of technology with 802.11.
+The project will design PHY and MAC layer so that nearly optimal performance is achieved using simple algorithms which already exist or can be easily adapted to LC.

 TBD

 5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, producers of industrial sensors, mobile devices, and cellular operators.